chiminey/chiminey/docs/quick_example.rst

 Requirements
 ------------

-#. :ref:`Install and configure <installation_guide>` the Chiminey platform.
+#. :ref:`Install and configure <installation_guide>` a  Chiminey platform.
 #.
 Register an :ref:`HPC compute resource <hpc_resource>`.
 For this example, the HPC resource could be any unix server where ssh service is enabled,
    including the Chiminey deployment itself.
 #.
 Register a storage resource, specifically a :ref:`remote file system <remote_storage>`.
 Similar to the compute resource, the Chiminey deployment can be used a storage resource.

 Creating the Unix Random Number Smart Connector